raintank/raintank-probe/README.md

   ```

 ## Note on Private Probe ICMP Health Checks
-By default the private probe will determine its own network health by pinging comma separated list of sites google.com,youtube.com,facebook.com,twitter.com,wikipedia.com
+By default the private probe will determine its own network health by pinging this comma separated list of sites: google.com,youtube.com,facebook.com,twitter.com,wikipedia.com

 If your private network does not allow ICMP traffic to external sites, you will need to modify probe.ini found here
 ```
  /etc/raintank/probe.ini